 Trumpets are used both in big and small bands.
 They have the soprano range amongst the whole brass family.
 Around two to four trumpets are played in an orchestra in total.

-Trumpets have some excellent features when it comes to sound propagation and tone quality.
+Trumpets have some excellent features regarding sound propagation and tone quality.
 Those features create a difference.

-The attack time, pitch frequency, the harmonic content etc. help maintain and produce brass-like sounds.
+The attack time, pitch frequency, harmonic content, etc., help maintain and produce brass-like sounds.

 What is French Horn?

-As the name suggests, a French Horn is a France-based brass instrument which originated in the 1600s.
-Initially, it was used as the Hunting horn.
+As the name suggests, a French Horn is a France-based brass instrument that originated in the 1600s.
+Initially, it was used as a Hunting horn.

-Its sound range varies from loud to extremely delicate, and from intense to very smooth.
-This is why French horns are popular among masses for their versatility.
+Its sound range varies from loud to extremely delicate, intense to smooth.
+This is why French horns are popular among the masses for their versatility.

-Someone who plays the French horn or any other horn is referred to as a Hornist.
-The French horns are often used by professional players of bands in orchestras.
+Someone who plays the French or any other horn is called a Hornist.
+The French horns are used by professional players of bands in orchestras.

 They consist of around 12 to 16 feet long tubing.
-Most of them come with rotary valves except the older ones, which come with piston valves just like Trumpets.
+Most of them come with rotary valves except the older ones, with piston valves like Trumpets.

 The three valves present help control the airflow in the single horn.
-Moreover, there are also double and triple horns available which come with four and five valves respectively.
+Moreover, double and triple horns are available, with four and five valves, respectively.

-In an orchestra or a similar musical event, around two to eight French horns are played, and at least two Hornists are present over there.
-The horns play in an alternatee high-low pattern to provide a joyful tune.
+In an orchestra or a similar musical event, around two to eight French horns are played, and at least two Hornists are present.
+The horns play in an alternate high-low pattern to provide a joyful tune.

 A study found that players who primarily perform on brass instruments, specifically French horns, are at a high risk of having musculoskeletal problems.